 Janet Harris, interim CEO of UHHS, and Guy Giesecke, CEO of Batson Children's Hospital, will host a half-hour "Motivating, Achieving, Progressing (MAP)" meeting for UMHC employees from 3-3:30 p.m. on Monday, Feb.
 20, in the Community Meeting Room at the Jackson Medical Mall Thad Cochran Center.
 For more information about the MAP meetings, call Tonya Moore at 4-4104.

 The Department of Pastoral Services will offer Ash Wednesday services, including the traditional service of Imposition of Ashes and communion, at 7 a.m. and at noon on Feb.
 22 at the UMMC Chapel.
 All Medical Center faculty, staff, students, patients, families and visitors are invited.
 Anyone interested in assisting with the services may call Dr. Ruth Black at 5-2112.

 Alvarez to present physiology seminar

-Dr. Jessica Alvarez, postdoctoral research fellow in the Division of Endorcrinology, Diabetes and Lipids at the Emory School of Medicine, will present "Vitamin D, Insulin Sensitivity and Vascular Function" from noon-1 p.m. on Wednesday, Feb.
+Dr. Jessica Alvarez, postdoctoral research fellow in the Division of Endocrinology, Diabetes and Lipids at the Emory School of Medicine, will present "Vitamin D, Insulin Sensitivity and Vascular Function" from noon-1 p.m.
+Wednesday, Feb.
 22, in room CW308 of the Classroom Wing.
 All Medical Center faculty, staff and students are invited.
 Refreshments will be available on a first-come basis.
 The seminar is presented by the Department of Physiology and Biophysics.
 For more information, call Courtney Graham at 4-1820.

 Nance to give pediatric surgery presentation